 What the kale?

 Kale has quickly risen from a popular garnish at salad bars to a superfood that people can’t seem to get enough of.
-With all the hype around kale, one must wonder whether it’s just a new diet fad or a superfood that should be eating on a regular basis.
+With all the hype around kale, one must wonder whether it’s just a new diet fad or a superfood that we should be eating on a regular basis.
 In addition, even if the latter is true, can you possibly get too much of it and suffer negative consequences?
-Let’s dive into the science a little more and find out.
+Let’s dive into the science behind it and find out.

 Just like any leafy green vegetable, kale is packed with vitamins, but very few macronutrients and thus very few calories.
 This means that a diet comprised strictly of kale (or any green vegetable for that matter) would be inefficient to sustain a person for lack of caloric density.
 This chart that Wikipedia posted from the USDA database illustrates this point.
 100g of kale is only going to give you 49 calories, but well over your RDA on Vitamin C and Vitamin K as well as lower amounts of other vitamins and minerals.
 It is truly the embodiment of what you’d call a micronutrient rich food.